stormpath/stormpath-documentation/source/accnt_mgmt.rst

   :scale: 100%
   :alt: ERD with groupMembership

-you now have our new Account inside the "Captains" Directory.
+The new Account is now in the "Captains" Directory.

 .. _add-account-to-group: